-There are currently seven mobile payment service providers: Aya, Dinarak, Gadha, Mahfazti, National Wallet, Orange Money, and Zain Cash.
+There are currently eight mobile payment service providers: UWallet, Aya, Dinarak, Zain Cash, National Wallet, Orange Money, Gadha, and Mared.

-JoMoPay allows interoperable, instant, and efficient fund transfer between customers with e-wallet accounts by different providers (inter-PSP transfers), where customers can be businesses with “Business” or “Merchant” wallets or individuals with “Personal” wallets.
+JoMoPay allows interoperable, instant, and efficient fund transfer between mobile wallet accounts by all providers (inter-PSP transfers), where customers can be businesses with “Business” or “Merchant” wallets or individuals with “Personal” wallets, and to and from all bank accounts offered by banks participating on CliQ.
 Payments can be done between and among all types; individuals can transfer money to businesses rather than using cash for service or product payments as an example, while businesses can transfer salaries directly to the individuals’ wallets without the need to hand out cash.
-JoMoPay has set different limit thresholds for transfer transactions’ amounts based on the wallet and transaction type to reduce fraud or money laundry risks.
+JoMoPay has set different limits for transfer transactions’ amounts based on the wallet type and transaction type to reduce fraud and money laundry risks.

-Connection with Electronic Bill Presentment and Payment System (eFAWATEERcom)
+Connecting mPSPs with the Electronic Bill Presentment and Payment System (eFAWATEERcom)

-Connecting JoMoPay with eFAWATEERcom aims at allowing citizens to electronically inquire about their bill values, along with other inquiry options using their e-wallet accounts.
-In addition to inquiring, payments to billers can be made through the e-wallet accounts, which provides ease of access and payment to all billers via this connection.
+All mobile payment service providers are integrated with eFAWATEERcom.
+This allows mobile wallet account holders to electronically inquire about their bill values, along with other inquiry options using their mobile wallets.
+In addition to inquiring, payments to billers can be made through the e-wallet accounts, which provides ease of access and payment to all billers via eFAWATEERcom.